Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

   --no_progress_bar     Turn off all progress bars.
   --no_time_dependent_file_path
                         Turn off specifying the current time in file path, when creating logs and other files.
-  --baseline            Start a run using a baseline method and all given parameters
+  --baseline            Start a run using a baseline method and all given parameters.

 </pre>